Iran Politics Club

 Books

-I was to have the above article published as a comprehensive textbook, however decided to forego print publication and post the entire text (along with 300 rare photos) for free on the Internet.
+I was to have the above book published as a comprehensive textbook, however decided to forego print publication and post the entire text (along with 300 rare photos) for free on the Internet.

 IPC operating since March 30, 2000